mongodb/genny/docs/setup.md

 On macOS, you can `brew install zstd`.
 On Ubuntu, you can apt-install zstd.

-After installing this dependencies, re-running the `./run-genny install` phase above should work.
+After installing this dependency, re-running the `./run-genny install` phase above should work.

 # macOS Unable to get local issuer certificate
 If you are on macOS and you see python errors such as when trying `./run-genny install` that contain `ssl.SSLCertVerificationError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate` this is likely a problem with the python `requests` library.
 Here is a [StackOverflow answer](https://stackoverflow.com/questions/44649449/brew-installation-of-python-3-6-1-ssl-certificate-verify-failed-certificate/44649450#44649450) which addresses the problem.